hutchgrant/gitlab-docker-local/README.md

 1. Browse: https://my.gitlab:3143 to see your new installation.
 2. Add an exception in your browser for the page because of the self-signed certificate.
 If Chrome hit "advanced" then "Proceed to my.gitlab (unsafe)".
 If firefox, click "add exception".
 3. Create a new gitlab admin password
-4. Create a new user account
+4. Register a new user account

 ## Add Account SSH Key